The QT Py ESP32-S2 is tiny but packed with features. Here's a detailed look.

 BAT/GND pads - On the back of the board are two pads labeled BAT and GND.
 These are the battery input pads with diode protection for external battery packs from 3V to 6V input.

 The ESP32-S2 is a highly-integrated, low-power, 2.4 GHz Wi-Fi System-on-Chip (SoC) solution that now has built-in native USB as well as some other interesting new technologies like Time of Flight distance measurements.
 With its state-of-the-art power and RF performance, this SoC is an ideal choice for a wide variety of application scenarios relating to the Internet of Things (IoT), wearable electronics, and smart homes.

 Please note, this is a single-core 240 MHz chip so it won't be as fast as ESP32's with dual-core.
-Also, there is no Bluetooth support.
-However, we are super excited about the ESP32-S2's native USB which unlocks a lot of capabilities for advanced interfacing!
-This module comes with 4 MB flash and 2 MB PSRAM.
+The ESP32-S2 supports Wifi, but not does not have Bluetooth support.
+This chip comes with 4 MB flash and 2 MB PSRAM.